-Ethic Himalaya Treks & Expedition (P).
-Ltd is a well known and professional Nepal Government Registered Trekking Company in Nepal.
-We are trustworthy and fully committed to give you the best service.
-In our accordance and missions, all our valuable clients booking with Ethic Himalaya are fully protected for the initial deposit and subsequently the remaining balances paid to us, including repatriation.
-If required, arising from cancellation or curtailment of your travel arrangements due to the insolvency with us.
+Ethic Himalaya Treks & Expedition (P) Ltd is a reputable and officially registered trekking company in Nepal, known for its professionalism and reliability.
+We are fully dedicated to providing you with the best service possible.
+To ensure your safety and satisfaction, all clients who book with Ethic Himalaya are fully protected, with their initial deposit and subsequent balances secured, including repatriation, in case of cancellation or curtailment of travel arrangements due to any insolvency issues with our company.

 Payments can be wired to our following banking accounts.

 Name of Account: Ethic Himalaya Treks & Expedition (P) Ltd

 Clients are responsible for covering any bank service charges associated with their deposits.
 Additionally, we offer convenient payment options for our clients.
 To make a payment online, please click here for online payment.
 If you prefer to pay by credit card, please click here and complete the provided form.
 Please note that we only accept MasterCard and Visa cards for credit card payments, and clients will be responsible for an additional 4% card processing fee.